Research Impact: Creating meaning and value (USA)

 My contribution

-As learning designer on Research Impact (US edition), I worked on adapting and refining an existing digital learning course for a US audience.
-This involved working closely with US-based subject experts and partners to understand differences in lived experience, institutional context, and learner demographics, and translating those insights into meaningful updates to course content and scenarios.
+Adapting and refining an existing digital learning course to ensure relevance for US learners, working closely with US-based subject experts and partners to understand differences in lived experience, institutional context, and learner demographics.
+This involved identifying where content could be adapted rather than rebuilt, and where substantive changes were essential to maintain credibility and pedagogical integrity.Scenario and content refinement